We build community through plumbing.

 LICENSING

 Cristobal was a licensed plumber in California for years, but is not licensed in Ohio.
-This means we cannot pull permits or pass inspections.
+This means we cannot pull permits or perform official inspections.
 However, we are still able to legally perform most jobs and have the technical skills to do so.

 WHAT TO EXPECT